Violinist Glenn Dicterow has established himself worldwide as one of the most prominent American concert artists of his generation.

 Dicterow’s most recent CD is a solo recital for Cala Records entitled New York Legends featuring Corigliano’s Sonata for Violin and Piano, Korngold’s Much ado About Nothing, the premiere recording of Leonard Bernstein’s Sonata and Martinu’s Three Madrigals for Violin and Viola, in collaboration with Karen Dreyfus, viola and Gerald Robbins, piano.

 Mr. Dicterow can also be heard in the violin solos of the film scores for The Turning Point , The Untouchables, Altered States, Aladdin, Beauty and the Beast and Interview With A Vampire among others.

 Both Dicterow and his wife, Karen Dreyfus are founding members of the Lyric Piano Quartet and the Amerigo Trio.

 Mr. Dicterow also enjoys an active teaching career.
 He is on the faculty of The Juilliard School and is the Chairman of the Orchestral Performance Program at Manhattan School of Music in New York.

-In 2013 Glenn Dicterow will become the first holder of the Robert Mann Chair in Strings and Chamber Music at the University of Southern California's Thornton School of Music.
+In 2013 Glenn Dicterow became the first holder of the Robert Mann Chair in Strings and Chamber Music at the University of Southern California's Thornton School of Music.
 He will continue his duties as concertmaster with the New York Philharmonic through the 2013-14 Season.